jeslyntweedie/AudioCurator/README.md

 ## Install dependencies
   This is you dev environment as seen in package.json.
-Go to your terminal and install them locally on your machine.
+In your terminal, enter the following and install them locally on your machine.

  `npm install `